SamuelKolawole/Cybersecurity-Assessments/Security-Incident-Reports/README.md

 # Security Incident Reports

 This folder contains cybersecurity incident reports written as part of practical learning and analysis activities in my cybersecurity journey.
-Each report investigates a specific type of network attack using real-world scenarios and packet capture analysis.
+Each report investigates a specific type of network attack using real world scenarios and packet capture analysis.

 ## 🧾 Reports Included